Exhibitions

 Opening Reception Thursday, September 4, 6–8pm

 Nicelle Beauchene Gallery is pleased to present Friends, the gallery's fourth solo exhibition by British artist Jonathan Baldock.
+A new essay titled “Out on a Limb” by Sean Burns accompanies the exhibition:

 Jonathan Baldock (b.
 1980, Pembury, UK) lives and works in London.
 Recent, selected solo exhibitions include Jupiter Artland, Edinburgh, UK (2025); London Mithraeum Bloomberg Space, London, UK (2025); Yorkshire Sculpture Park, Wakefield, UK (2023); Charleston, Lewes, UK (2023); Stephen Friedman Gallery, London, UK (2023); Kunstverein Göttingen, Germany (2023); Nicelle Beauchene Gallery, New York, NY (2022); Accelerator, Stockholm, Sweden (2021); and La Casa Encendida, Madrid, Spain (2021).